alexkurowski/swaps/README.md

 swaps
 =====

-Simple game of swapping and popping.
+A simple game of swapping and popping.